"Daily Pay" services offer early access to wages

-Anyone who has done wage work has no doubt been through a period where the weekly (or bi-weekly) paycheck couldn't come in fast enough.
+Anyone who has done wage work and get paid at an hourly rate has no doubt been through a period where the weekly (or bi-weekly) paycheck couldn't come in fast enough.
 Daily Pay services allow employees, many who live paycheck to paycheck, to get their hourly wages earlier, often that same day.
 However, they can be expensive to use, especially for low income families.
 But the fact is that dill due dates won't wait for payday, nor will emergency expenses.

 Daily Pay is an option to get your money before your regular weekly, b-weekly or monthly paycheck.
 There is a cost associated with getting pay daily though, and when annualized or compounded the fees will be much higher than the interest rate on a credit card.
 In fact, using this feature too often and the costs associated with using Daily or Instant Pay will approach that off some payday loan lenders.